magisph/NoteDiscovery/CONTRIBUTING.md

 - Check existing issues and documentation first
 - Be patient and respectful in discussions

+## 📜 Legal Notes

+### Licensing Contributions

+By submitting a pull request, you agree that your contributions will be licensed under the [MIT License](LICENSE), the same license that covers the entire project.
+You retain copyright to your contributions, but grant permission for them to be used, modified, and distributed under the MIT License.

+No additional license sections or attribution files are required - the project's MIT License covers all contributions.

 ## 🙏 Thank You!

 Your contributions, whether code, documentation, bug reports, or feature suggestions, are greatly appreciated.
 Even if a specific PR isn't merged, your ideas and feedback help make NoteDiscovery better.